SOLAS-TTRPG/SOLAS/README.md

 *Your power may come from primordials, dragons, or something else entirely.
 This usually manifests in a unique bodily color palette, with reds and oranges for fire, etc.*

+### Fey Ancestry
+You no longer need to sleep to fully recover heart, instead only requiring 4 hours of concious meditation.
+As a result of this, magic cannot put you to sleep.
+Furthermore, you have advantage on **Mind checks** against spell effects.

+*This may be the result of exposure to the feywild, underdark, or similar place.
+Your skin may sparkle in the right light, some animalistic features may manifest (satyrs, for example), flowers may bloom/wilt around you depending on your mood, or you may even represent aspects of nature like seasons.*

-### Lucky
+### Innate Arcana
-Once per rest when you make a roll, you may re-roll all of the dice.
-You must use the new result.
+You permanently memorize one simple spell, which costs one **Focus** as opposed to the normal two.
+This does not count towards your maximum number of memorized spells.
+After using this memorized spell for the reduced cost, you recover one less **Focus** at the start of your next turn.

+*Your ancestry has been touched by magic, having a natural gift of spell usage.
+This can come from all sorts of places, from planar magic to deities, a natural connection or a deliberate augmentation.*

 ### Runewoven
 When casting a spell, you can use a combination of **heart** or **focus** points to equal the original cost.
 Likewise, when you're healed, you can regain a combination of **heart** or **focus** points instead of just heart.
 Once per rest when you lose **heart**, you can instead choose to lose a combination of **heart** or **focus** points that is equal to the original amount.

 *Your connection to magic is much more than knowledge, it's what keeps you alive.
 This could manifest as runic etchings carved into your skin/exterior, a cracked appearance with a dull glow coming through, etc.*

-### Twilit
-You no longer need to sleep to fully recover heart, instead only requiring 4 hours of concious meditation.

-*This may be the result of exposure to the feywild, underdark, or similar place.
-Your skin may sparkle in the right light, some animalistic features may manifest (satyrs, for example), flowers may bloom/wilt around you depending on your mood, or similar flavoring.*

 ## Attributes and Scores
 When you've started your character and you have your background(s)/lineage(s) chosen, start your character with one point in each of your **Primary Attributes**, then add one point to the attribute of your choice.